-Optional.
-Specifies that the output for the executable is displayed in the Output window.
+- Optional.
+Specifies that the output for the executable is displayed in the Command Output pane of the Output window.

-The predefined alias Shell can be used in place of Tools.Shell.
+The pre-defined alias Shell can be used in lieu of this command.

-If the path argument supplies the directory path as well as the file name, you should enclose the entire pathname in literal quotes ("""), as in the following:
+Caution If the path argument supplies the directory path as well as the file name, you should enclose the entire pathname in adjacent double quotes, as in the following:

-Each set of three double quotes (""") is interpreted by the Shell processor as a single double quote character.
-Thus, the preceding example actually passes the following path string to the Shell command:
+Each pair of adjacent double quotes ("") within the string literal is interpreted as a single double quote character in the string.
+Therefore, the preceding example passes the following string to the Shell command:

 If you do not enclose the above path in adjacent double quotes, Windows will look for a file called Program.exe in the C:\ directory.
 If such a program had been installed at that location, for example by illicit tampering, it would be executed instead of SomeFile.exe in the C:\Program Files directory.

 The following example lists the full paths of documents in the "My Documents" folder in the Output window.

 >Tools.Shell /output cmd /c dir /s /b """c:\My Documents\*.doc"""